Distributions (or Spending) Policy

-The distributions of the LTF are based on a distribution policy that balances the needs and interests of current beneficiaries with those of the future.
-The LTF utilizes what is often called a “constant growth” spending policy in determining annual distributions.
-Under a constant growth spending policy, distributions in any year are equal to the distributions in the prior year plus an increase to offset actual inflation.
-Thus, distributions grow at a steady rate equal to the rate of inflation, providing a stable stream of “real” resources to the beneficiaries of the endowments in the LTF.
-Total distributions from the LTF increased by $12.6 million during the year, from $167.8 million in fiscal year 2005 to $180.4 million in fiscal year 2006.
+The distributions of the LTF are based on a distribution policy which balances the needs and interests of current beneficiaries with those of the future.
+The LTF utilizes what is often called a "constant growth" spending policy in determining annual distributions.
+Under a constant growth spending policy, distributions in any year are equal to the distributions in the prior year plus an increase to offset actual inflation in the particular year.
+Thus, distributions grow at a steady rate equal to the rate of inflation, providing a stable stream of "real" resources to the beneficiaries of the endowments in the LTF.
+Total distributions from the LTF increased by $14.1 million during the year, from $143.9 million in fiscal year 2003 to $158.0 million in fiscal year 2004.

 The LTF's distribution policy defines the compromise between the conflicting goals of providing substantial, sustainable support for current operations and preserving purchasing power of the endowment assets for future generations.
 The LTF's distribution policy objectives are an integral element in the success of the LTF's preserving its purchasing power.
 The LTF distribution policy was designed to meet the following objectives:

 The LTF distributions are increased annually at the average rate of inflation (twelve-quarter average) provided that the distribution rate remains within a range of 3.5% to 5.5% of LTF net asset value.
-The LTF’s distribution rate per unit increased from $0.2450 to $0.2764 per unit or by 12.8% on a nominal basis over the five-year period ended August 31, 2006.
-The increase in the distribution rate per unit, coupled with the fluctuation of the LTF’s net asset value per unit, resulted in a distribution rate of 4.4% of the LTF’s twelve-quarter average net asset value in the 2006 fiscal year.
+The LTF's distribution rate per unit increased from $0.2100 to $0.2645 per unit or by 26.0% on a nominal basis and by 13.2% on an inflation-adjusted basis over the five-year period ended August 31, 2004.
+The increase in the distribution rate per unit, coupled with the fluctuation of the LTF's net asset value per unit, resulted in a distribution rate of 5.0% of the LTF's twelve-quarter average net asset value in the 2004 fiscal year.

-As depicted in Figure E, the LTF has achieved its objective of maintaining its inflation adjusted value because it has increased its purchasing power over the ten year period by 3.32%.
-Fiscal year 2006 provided real growth in the LTF of 2.90%.
+As depicted in Figure E, the LTF has achieved its objective of maintaining its inflation adjusted value because it has increased its purchasing power over the ten year period by 3.17%.
+Fiscal year 2004 provided real growth in the LTF of 6.89%.
 This growth is retained in the LTF to offset years, such as fiscal years 2002 and 2001, when investment returns trailed the inflation rate and purchasing power was not maintained.
-Controlling the LTF’s distribution rate in years when the LTF has experienced above average asset growth has allowed the LTF to follow its distribution policy and thus increase distributions at the rate of inflation even in periods when actual returns are below average.
+Controlling the LTF's distribution rate in years when the LTF has experienced above average asset growth has allowed the LTF to follow its distribution policy and thus increase distributions at the rate of inflation.